computational-imaging/confocal-diffuse-tomography/README.md

 NVIDIA GPUs should be automatically detected and used.

 # List of contents
+* `main.py` - wrapper program called to generate results
-* `cdt.py` - main program to run the reconstructions and reproduce results of main paper.
+* `cdt_reconstruction.py` - contains processing code to run the reconstructions and reproduce results of main paper.
 * `data/cones.mat` - data file for Fig. 3
 * `data/letter_s.mat` - data file for Fig. 2